Jwink3101/dfb/CLI_help.md

                         interactive' to verify!
 The variable 'subdir' is also defined in the config file which can be used with conditionals. ⚠⚠⚠USE WITH CAUTION!⚠⚠⚠
+  --refresh             Refresh the local cache with a real listing of the remote
+                        destination.
+This can be much slower as it must list all versions of all files however, it is useful if something has changed at the remote outside of dfb backup (e.g., manual pruning).
+When used, will use 'remote_compare' attribute instead of 'compare'.
+This is the same as running `refresh` command but will list simultaneously.

 Global Settings:
   Default verbosity is 1 for backup/restore/prune and 0 for listing